 ANXIETY AND DEPRESSION

 Gameplay enjoyment aside, Müll could be educational or cathartic.
-It does succeeds some on this score, but nowhere near enough to redeem itself.
+It does succeed some on this score, but nowhere near enough to redeem itself.

 Many ideas, thoughts, and situations will feel familiar to someone who has struggled with anxiety and depression.
 There are some useful words of wisdom on coping with mental illness, but nothing I hadn't already heard.
 The reminder could be helpful to someone, or perhaps it could be educational for someone who had no idea what depression or anxiety feels like.